-Where a student has discontinued full-time or concessional study-load study, his/her entitlement to Living Allowance ceases.
+Where a student has discontinued full-time or concessional study-load study, their entitlement to Living Allowance ceases.
 A student is considered to have discontinued full-time or concessional study-load study if:

-- s/he informs Centrelink s/he has ceased full-time or concessional study-load study; or - s/he cancels his/her enrolment or his/her enrolment is cancelled by the education institution; or - the education institution advises Centrelink that the student has ceased full-time or concessional study-load study; or - s/he is a secondary non-school, tertiary or Masters & Doctorate level student who ceases to meet the conditions for payment during a period of extended absence as set out in 50.2; or - s/he is a secondary school student and the education institution advises that s/he has had a continuous period of unapproved absence in excess of two weeks, as set out in 49.4.
+- they inform Centrelink they have ceased full-time or concessional study-load study; or - they cancel their enrolment or their enrolment is cancelled by the education institution; or - the education institution advises Centrelink that the student has ceased full-time or concessional study-load study; or - they are a secondary non-school, tertiary or Masters & Doctorate level student who ceases to meet the conditions for payment during a period of extended absence as set out in 50.2; or - they are a secondary school student and the education institution advises that they has had a continuous period of unapproved absence in excess of two weeks, as set out in 49.4.